California Elder and Disability Justice Coordinating Council

-About the California Elder & Disability Justice Coordinating Council
+About the California Elder and Disability Justice Coordinating Council

 The goal of this coordinating council is to increase coordination and develop recommendations to prevent and address the abuse, neglect, exploitation, and fraud perpetrated against older adults and adults with disabilities.
-The California Health & Human Services Agency, supported by the Department of Aging and Department of Social Services, in partnership with the Department of Justice, will convene this coordinating council comprised of leaders from governmental, advocacy, and community organizations across the state.
+The Department of Aging, in partnership with the Department of Justice, will convene this coordinating council comprised of leaders from governmental, advocacy, and community organizations across the state.

 Learn more about the structure of the Coordinating Council.